 - Students are supported via Peer Advisors and Residence Hall Managers who provide programming, assistance, emergency support, etc.; however, these individuals may not live in every housing location.

-- A suite may house from 4-15 students, and an entire Off-Campus Residence may host from 4 to 45 students.
+- A suite may house from 4-15 students, and an entire Off-Campus Apartment or Residence Hall may host from 4 to 45 students.
 NYU Florence will only accept roommate requests based upon bedroom type, not larger groupings.

 Living in Italy